 Rolling back

-If something goes wrong, change the policy back to p=none.
+If something goes wrong, set t=y to dampen enforcement, or change the policy back to p=none.
 DNS propagation typically takes minutes to a few hours.
 During propagation, some receivers will still apply the old policy.
 This is expected and temporary.

 Expected impact

-Legitimate forwarded mail will be affected.
+Legitimate forwarded mail can still be affected even on a clean transactional domain.
 When a message is forwarded through an intermediary (mailing list, email forwarding service), SPF breaks because the sending IP changes.
 If the intermediary also modifies the message body or headers, DKIM breaks too.
-This is a known limitation of DMARC.
+RFC 9989 §7.4 now requires receivers to treat p=reject as p=quarantine in the absence of other information, which reduces but does not eliminate the impact.
 For details and mitigation strategies, see the forwarding and ARC troubleshooting guide.

 Ongoing vigilance